-The community has a core group of independent members that act in a voluntary capacity as stewards.
-The Community Stewards Group make decisions related to the welfare of the community in collaboration with the Community Facilitator.
-The stewards are here to help you with any matters relating to the community or specific OM questions.
+The OMLC is governed by the Board of Stewards, a group of seven members from across the OMLC membership who act in a voluntary capacity as Stewards.
+The Community Stewards Group make decisions related to the welfare of the community in collaboration with the Community Coordinator.
+The Stewards are here to help you with any matters relating to the community or specific OM questions.
 They are very happy to answer any questions you might have but please remember that they are volunteers.

 The current members of the group are...